mysql/mysql-router/mysql_harness/README.txt

 The configuration file contain information about all the plugins that should be loaded when starting and configuration options for each plugin.
-The default section contain configuration options available in to all plugins.
+The default section contains configuration options available in to all plugins.

 To run the harness, just provide the configuration file as the only